Code-Institute-Submissions/ellenstafford/testing.md

 3. I want to be able to easily contact the candidate at any point throughout my navigation of the site so that they can answer any question I may have.

-    - Users can navigate to the contact footer by either users the navigation bar or clicking the 'Hire Me' button on the about page.
-The fixed navbar fulfills this goal by allowing the users to go to the contact section quickly and easily, regardless of where they are in the site.
+    - Users can navigate to the contact footer by either using the navigation bar or clicking the 'Hire Me' button on the about page.
+    - The fixed navbar fulfills this goal by allowing the users to go to the contact section quickly and easily, regardless of where they are in the site.

 4. As a returning visitor, I may want to download a CV in PDF format and see references to validate the candidate’s claims.

     - A download icon for the downloadable CV can be found in the footer with the social media links.
-A hover tooltip will display on desktop when the user hovers over the icon with their mouse.
+A hover tooltip will display when the user hovers over the icon with their mouse on desktop.
 This tells the users exactly what it is that they will download.

-    - When on mobile devices, a text reading 'Download my CV' will be displayed underneath the download icon in place of the hover tooltip to make the feature easy for the users to understand and use.
+    - When on mobile devices, a text reading 'Download my CV' will be displayed underneath the download icon in place of the hover tooltip to make the feature easy for users to understand and use.